-I decided to go “in search of” this postcard/photograph’s exact location.
-The card itself was labeled as “Area G” which helped a great deal.
-I was quick to find an obvious, and highly recognizable, feature—gravestones that were part of our famed Confederate Row.
-Soon, I found myself on the actual scene of the photo in Mount Olivet’s Area G. I tried my best to match the present day landscape to an 8 x 11.5 printout of the original postcard image.
+I decided to go “in search of” this postcard's exact location.
+The card itself was labeled on its face as being in “Area G” which helped a great deal.
+I was quick to find an obvious, and highly recognizable, feature to the far right of the photo—gravestones that were part of our famed Confederate Row.
+Soon, I found myself on the actual scene of the postcard in Mount Olivet’s Area G. I tried my best to match the present- day landscape to an 8 x 11.5 printout copied from the original postcard image.

 I began to study nearby monuments in an effort to pinpoint the approximate location of the camera responsible for taking the particular picture.
-Of course, there are a lot more stones in the vicinity now, than there were then.
-And when I say "then," I’m talking about the year 1909, a fact deduced because we have a series of photographs that can be credited to that year by photographer Charles Byerly, Sr. (grandson of Jacob Byerly and son of J. Davis Byerly, both great early photographers of Frederick in their own rights).
+Of course, there are a lot more stones (in the vicinity now), than there were then.
+And when I say "then," I’m talking about the year 1909, a fact deduced thanks to a series of photographs that can be credited to that particular year by photographer Charles Byerly, Sr. (1874-1944).
+As an aside, Charles was the grandson of Jacob Byerly and son of J. Davis Byerly, both great early photographers of Frederick in their own rights.

-After about five minutes, I was joined by (Mount Olivet superintendent) Ron Pearcey.
-We eventually located what we thought to be the presumed grave site, and after studying the various stones that were once covered in flowers, it became readily clear whose grave plot this was, primarily due to a monument dating to 1909, and not seen in the photograph.
-It belonged to Rev. Osborne Ingle, whom I was already quite familiar with.
+After about five minutes, I was joined in Area G by (Mount Olivet superintendent) Ron Pearcey.
+We eventually located what we thought to be the presumed (recently closed) grave site in the postcard's photo.
+After studying the various stones that were once covered in flowers, it became readily clear whose grave plot this was primarily due to a monument dating to 1909, and not seen in the photograph.
+It belonged to Rev. Osborne Ingle, whom both of us were already quite familiar with.

 Young Osborne lost his mother when he was four years-old.
 He grew up in Washington, DC where he received his elementary education in private schools and later attended the Rittenhouse Academy.
 He would move on to Episcopal High School, near Alexandria, VA and subsequently graduated from the University of Virginia in 1860.
 In the fall of the same year, Osborne Ingle entered the Episcopal Theological Seminary of Virginia, where he remained until the spring of 1861.